Mark Evans (explorer)

-Mark Evans (born 28 May 1961) is a British explorer, field guide, author, motivational speaker and wilderness advocate.
+Mark Evans MBE (born 28 May 1961) is a British explorer, field guide, author, motivational speaker and wilderness advocate.
 He was awarded the MBE in 2011 for his work using outdoor journeys to connect cultures and promote intercultural dialogue between future leaders from the Arab and western world.
 He is currently General Manager of Outward Bound Oman.
 In January 2016 he completed a 49-day, 1300 km crossing of the largest sand desert on earth, on foot and by camel.

 Background

 Born in Shropshire on 28 May 1961, and based in Muscat, Oman since 2003, Evans acts as a consultant in the fields of expedition logistics, risk mitigation and fund-raising.
 He is a Fellow of both the Explorers Club of New York, and the Royal Geographical Society in London.

 Some twenty years spent living and travelling extensively in Arabia, including a 49-day 1,300 km journey on foot and by camel across the Empty Quarter desert from Salalah to Doha, and an 80-day journey on camel and by traditional boat from Salalah to Muscat a 55-day 1,700 km solo kayak journey from UAE to Yemen and extended, remote 4x4 journeys throughout Saudi Arabia and Oman, give him an unrivalled knowledge of Oman, and the region.

 Growing up in rural Shropshire saw Evans develop a passion for the outdoors.
 In 1979, at the age of 17 he was selected to take part in six-week scientific research and mountaineering expedition to the Lyngen Alps in Arctic Norway, organised by The British Exploring Society, for whom he went on to lead three extended research expeditions to Svalbard for young people, totalling 20 months in the field between 1992 and 2002, undertaking research for organisations such as the Wildfowl and Wetlands Trust, and Norwegian Polar Research Institute.